opendr-eu/opendr/docs/reference/lightweight-open-pose.md

 ```

 This method is used to save a trained model.
-Provided with the path, absolute or relative, including the filename, it creates a directory with the name
+Provided with the path, absolute or relative, **including the filename**, it creates a directory with the name
 of the model provided and saves the model inside with a proper format and a .json file with metadata.

 If [`self.optimize`](#LightweightOpenPoseLearner.optimize) was ran previously, it saves the optimized ONNX model in